christophhart/hise_documentation/Scripting.md

 #### Use order of declaration to change the z-order of the components

 Components are defined from front to back so that the first component definition is the last component in the z-order.

-> getting a masked component into the Interface Designer is a bit tricky (because the right click will always affect the component at the front.
-But you can use the Live variable watch view to select the currently edited component (right click on the entry and chose "Edit in panel")